hoonto/plnode/README.md

 #### Step 2: Take [PLV8](http://pgxn.org/dist/plv8/) and put it into deps

-I debated about whether to stick Node into PLV8 or stick PLV8 into Node.
-I like Node's project strucuture and it is certainly the larger source base plus there's gyp and so forth all ready to go.
+I debated about whether to stick Node into PLV8 or stick PLV8 into Node, replacing it's V8 references with Node's.
+I like Node's project structure and it is certainly the larger source base plus there's gyp and so forth all ready to go.
 So going that route I modified plv8 source to be named plnode and stuck that into Node's deps, adding gyp, dropping makefiles etc.

 **Note:** node.cc got a couple of functions so it could baste itself in that seemingly ubiquitous touch-feely node-love.